Volunteer Abroad Program Search

 Go Overseas is here to take the guesswork out of finding volunteer projects abroad.

 3. Budget for costs: Though it is possible to volunteer for free if you look hard enough, many volunteer programs will come at a cost.
-These fees typically support both the organization and the volunteers, and cover necessary expenses such as housing, meals, and insurance.
-There are also plenty of available scholarships and grants for volunteers to apply for!
+Program fees typically cover housing, meals, and on-the-ground support — and scholarships are available if you need help with costs.

 5. Make an impact abroad!
 Though it will be hard work, you’re sure to make long-lasting memories, connect with new people, and help contribute to positive change – how exciting!